Bombadil-Systems/Veriduct-Core/README.md

 - ❌ NOT designed for high-throughput production systems
 - ❌ NOT a backup or archival solution

+**This is a testing tool to validate security controls, not a data protection mechanism.**

 ### Forensic Implications

 Without the keymap, analysis of the chunk database reveals: